guesalomon/ufpr-admr-v2-dataset/README.md

 To be able to download the dataset, please read carefully [**this license agreement**](./pdfs/license-agreement.pdf), fill it out and send it back to Professor David Menotti ([menotti@inf.ufpr.br](mailto:menotti@inf.ufpr.br)).
 The license agreement MUST be reviewed and signed by the individual or entity authorized to make legal commitments on behalf of the institution or corporation (e.g., Department/Administrative Head, or similar). **We cannot accept licenses signed by students or faculty members.**

+In general, you will receive a download link within 1-3 business days.
+Failure to follow the instructions may result in no response.

 ## Citation

 If you use the UFPR-ADMR-v2 dataset in your research, please cite our paper: